GLOSSARY

 Defenders are Modernizing Their Response

-Faced with overwhelming data, accelerating threats, and rising executive pressure, security teams are embedding AI into their workflows to spot signals faster, sharpen investigations, and automate triage without sacrificing trust or context.
+Security teams are faced with overwhelming data, accelerating threats, and rising executive pressure.
+They are embedding AI into their workflows to spot signals faster, sharpen investigations, and automate triage.
+This is done without sacrificing trust or context.

-AI is helping security teams match adversaries by automating triage and extending analyst research.
-In one case, Flashpoint was able to help an organization leverage AI tooling to discover backup Telegram channels created by a tracked threat actor within minutes, allowing analysts to take swift, targeted action.
+AI is helping security teams match adversaries.
+It does this by automating triage and extending analyst research.
+In one case, Flashpoint was able to help an organization leverage AI tooling.
+They discovered backup Telegram channels created by a tracked threat actor within minutes.
+This allowed analysts to take swift, targeted action.

 Real-World Application: Flashpoint and AI

-Flashpoint applies AI strategically, grounding our approach in analyst workflows and customer outcomes.
-Here’s a look at some of the transformative impacts of our AI-driven technologies and the unique advantages they bring to the table:
+Flashpoint applies AI strategically.
+We base our approach in analyst workflows and customer outcomes.
+Here is a look at some of the transformative impacts of our AI-driven technologies and the unique advantages they bring to the table:

 Learn More about Flashpoint and AI